 For many ordinary people, receiving high-quality legal advice is simply a pipe dream, with a large portion of the general public priced out of such services.
 However, here at Sunderland, the University’s Student Law Clinic is changing the way people in the city think about legal cases.

-Josh Edwards in the Moot court, situated within the Reg Vary Centre
+Josh Edwards in the Moot court, situated within the Reg Vardy Centre

 The clinic, based at our St Peter’s Campus, is operated and run by final year Law students as part of a module, giving quality assistance to those who need it and providing students with an unparalleled experience of the legal world.